Manufacturing Execution System Philosophy

 One of the conclusive reasons customers look at OA is because of the speed at which their process historian can collect data and the huge amount of data that the process historian can store.
 How huge?
 CERN, that place in Europe with the Large Hadron Collider that tries to create black holes?
 Yeah, they use OA.

 The overall look and feel is very nice and many applications happily call OA their MES provider.

-Historically, FactoryTalk has been a bit disjointed with their integration of purchased modules, but there is some really interesting materials coming out of the R&D lab recently.
+Historically, FactoryTalk has been a bit disjointed with their integration of purchased modules, but there are some interesting developments coming from them recently.
 Most people that look at FactoryTalk are facilities that use Rockwell Automation for hardware and are comfortable with Rockwell.
-Otherwise there are some people out there who have used FactoryTalk in the past and want to continue to use FactoryTalk, which completely makes sense to us.
+Otherwise there are some people out there who have used FactoryTalk in the past and want to continue to use FactoryTalk, which is a totally valid reason.

-Corso has a few FactoryTalk experts and we’ll get a few calls a year from people asking us to come in and save their integration or perform a migration for them because of our cross platform knowledge.
+We have a few FactoryTalk experts and we’ll get a few calls a year from people asking us to come in and save their integration or perform a migration for them because of our cross platform knowledge.